XvisionAS/futureon-integration-copilot-frontend-template/prd/metadata-compare-integration.md

 # **Project Requirements Document: Connection Metadata Compare Integration**

 The integration allows users to compare connection metadata by selecting connections in the FieldTwin Design environment.
+Use documentation to implement the integration.
+Metadata object definitions can be found in the [FieldTwin Design API documentation](https://api.fieldtwin.com/#api-Connections-GetConnections).

 ## User Requirements